syncfusion-content/javascript-docs/js/Gantt/Columns.md

 ## Column Resizing

 You can change the width of the column to show the entire text of the column by resizing the column.
-The following code example shows you how to enable the Column Resize feature at **Gantt** initialize.
+In Gantt column resizing can be enabled by setting [`allowColumnResize`](/api/js/ejgantt#members:allowcolumnresize) property as `true`.
+The following code example shows you how to enable the column resize feature in Gantt.

 {% highlight javascript %}